deval-shah/enterprise-search/README.md

 **Version 1.0.7 - 12/07/2024**
 - Added support async support for faster ingestion
 - Refractored the pipeline code to seperate vector search methods from pipeline code
-- Added support for pipeline factory to manage simulatneous pipeline initializations and caching
+- Added support for pipeline factory to manage simulatneous pipeline initializations and caching at user level
 - Added support for OpenAI models (embedding/generation)
 - Added Ollama docker with auto pull of models defined in [config](config/config.dev.yaml)
 - Restructured the code for easier maintainance